Stephenville Crossing: Attractions

-Stephenville Crossing has amenities such as a four-pump gas station, a federal post office, two pharmacies, a grocery store, a convenience store, two building supplies stores, a volunteer fire department, a K-8 elementary school (including a pre-school program), and a bar.
+Stephenville Crossing has amenities such as a four-pump gas station, a federal post office, two pharmacies, a grocery store, a convenience store, two building supplies stores, a volunteer fire department, a K-8 elementary school (including a pre-school program), a public library, and a bar.
+It is also home to the last of the province's "traditional" coin-op amusement operators (JBL Amusements).

-It also has a medical clinic with a family doctor, a government ran long term care home and a search and rescue unit.
-The Barachois Search and Rescue is active in assisting authorities in water rescues and finding missing persons.
+The town has a medical clinic, a provincial long-term care home and a search and rescue unit.
+The Barachois Search and Rescue assists authorities in water rescues and finding missing persons.

-The government-ran long-term care centre called The Bay St.George Long-Term Care Centre opened in 1976 (expanded in the late 1980s), with 114 beds offering complete and total care to residents living with diminished capabilities.
+A public assisted-care facility called The Bay St.George Long-Term Care Centre opened in 1976 (expanded in the mid-1980s) serving the entire Bay St. George area of over 15,000 people.
+The facility employs over 175 people and includes 114 beds offering 24/7 complete and total care to residents with diminished capabilities, including a 22-bed protective care unit.

 Education

-St. Michael's Elementary School is a K-8 school off West Street that educates around 150 pupils.
-Facilities include a science lab, an art room, a music room, a gymnasium, and a cafeteria.
+St. Michael's Elementary School is a Kindergarten to grade 8 primary/elementary school located on Hospital road.
+The facility educates an estimated 125 pupils and employs close to 30 staff members.
+Facilities inside include a science lab, an art room, a music room, a large gymnasium, and a cafeteria.
 It was officially opened in December 1976.